Economy of Ivory Coast: External trade and investment

 Foreign direct investment (FDI) plays a key role in the Ivorian economy, accounting for between 40% and 45% of total capital in Ivorian firms.
 France is overwhelmingly the most important foreign investor.
 In recent years, French investment has accounted for about one-quarter of the total capital in Ivorian enterprises, and between 55% and 60% of the total stock of foreign investment capital.

 The stock market capitalisation of listed companies in Ivory Coast was $2,327 million in 2005 by the World Bank.

 In March 2025, Côte d'Ivoire was scheduled to carry out its first bond issue in CFA Francs on the international market.

+Maritime cargo to or from Côte d'Ivoire must be covered by a bordereau de suivi des cargaisons (BSC), an electronic cargo tracking note administered by the Office ivoirien des chargeurs (OIC), the national shippers' council.
+It was introduced by Decree 95-820 of 29 September 1995 and covers maritime traffic in both directions; it is created online by the exporter or the export forwarder in the country of shipment before the goods move by sea, and is validated within 24 working hours of the request.
+Under a customs circular of 3 May 2006 it is a condition for the admissibility of a customs declaration.

+Import and export formalities are processed through the Guichet Unique du Commerce Extérieur (GUCE), a single-window platform on which declarations and supporting documents are filed electronically.

 Economic data

 Main indicators

 The following table shows the main economic indicators in 1980–2023.
+Inflation below 5% is in green.